-Senate Moves Closer to Kavanaugh Confirmation With Key Vote Friday
+Kavanaugh Advances on Narrow 51-49 Vote After Murkowski, Manchin Cross Party Lines

-An intensely divided Senate moved toward a procedural vote on Friday morning that seemed likely to bring them one step closer to sending Judge Brett Kavanaugh to the Supreme Court.
+Sen. Susan Collins of Maine and Sen. Jeff Flake of Arizona, the remaining two undecided Senators, voted “yes” on the procedural vote.
+While the morning vote does not dictate what any of the Senators will do in the final confirmation vote, Murkowski’s “no” was seen as critical because it is unlikely that she would move back to a “yes” for the final vote.
+With the cloture motion passed, Senators now have a 30-hour window of debate, which will likely put the final confirmation vote sometime this weekend.

-The vote, scheduled for 10:30 a.m. on Friday, will decide whether Senators would limit debate on the nomination of Kavanaugh, who faces multiple accusations of sexual misconduct from his time in high school and college.
-Under Senate rules, there will then be a 30-hour window of debate before the Senate officially votes on his confirmation, meaning that the final vote will likely take place over the weekend.
+The Friday morning vote came one day after the FBI released its new report into the sexual misconduct allegations against Kavanaugh.
+Last week, Kavanaugh and Christine Blasey Ford, who has accused the judge of sexually assaulting her when they were teenagers, testified in front of the Senate Judiciary Committee.

-The vote came one day after the FBI released its new report into the sexual misconduct allegations against Kavanaugh.
-The bureau re-opened its background check into the nominee after Arizona Sen. Jeff Flake and other undecided Republican Senators called for more information before voting on Kavanaugh.
+But after the emotional day-long testimonies, Democratic Senators called for the FBI to investigate the allegations against Kavanaugh before lawmakers voted on his confirmation.
+The bureau re-opened its background check into the nominee after Flake and other undecided Republican Senators joined this call for more information before voting on Kavanaugh.

-The Kavanaugh vote still hinges on a handful of undecided Senators, most notably Republicans Flake, Maine Sen. Susan Collins and Alaska Sen. Lisa Murkowski; and Democratic West Virignia Sen. Joe Manchin.
-As of a 30 minutes before the vote, none of the undecided Senators had expressed which way they were leaning—with the exception of Nebraska Sen. Ben Sasse, who as expected, announced he was supporting the nomination.
+The final Kavanaugh vote still hinges on a handful of undecided Senators, most notably Republicans Flake, Collins and Murkowski; and Democratic Manchin.
+None of the undecided Senators had expressed which way they were leaning on Friday morning—with the exception of Nebraska Sen. Ben Sasse, who as expected, announced he was supporting the nomination.

-Democratic Sen. Heidi Heitkamp, who had been undecided on the nomination, said Thursday after reading the FBI report that she would vote against Kavanaugh’s nomination.
+Democratic Sen. Heidi Heitkamp, who had been undecided on the nomination, said Thursday after reading the FBI report that she would vote against Kavanaugh’s nomination, and she voted “no” on the procedural vote Friday morning.

 In an unusual step, Kavanaugh himself wrote an opinion piece in The Wall Street Journal on Thursday night, trying to reassure lawmakers that he would be an “independent, impartial judge.”